Accenture/reactive-interaction-gateway/docs/phoenix-live-dashboard.md

 ![phoenix-live-dashboard](assets/phoenix-live-dashboard.png)

 It's accessible at `:4010/dashboard`.
-All metrics are created via same Prometheus metrics as those in the [Grafana dashboards](prometheus-metrics.md#grafana_dashboards).
+All metrics are created via the same Prometheus metrics as those in the [Grafana dashboards](prometheus-metrics.md#grafana_dashboards).

 ## Phoenix LiveDashboard vs. Grafana